Descendants (franchise): Descendants (2015)

-Descendants premiered on July 31, 2015 on Disney Channel, and received immediate commercial success.
-Prior to its premiere, it was viewed more than one million times on the Disney Now app.
-On its premiere night, the film received 6.6 million viewers, becoming the most-watched broadcast on the network of 2015, and the highest-rated broadcast on the network since 2013.
-The film later went onto become the fifth most-watched original movie on cable television.
-The film's soundtrack debuted atop of the US Billboard 200, becoming the first Disney Channel original movie to do so since High School Musical 2 achieved the same feat in 2007.

 In the United States of Auradon, Belle and Beast rule as king and queen, twenty years after they married, united the settings of many Disney animated films, and banished all villains to the Isle of the Lost, a slum surrounded by a magic-suppressing barrier.
 Beast plans to abdicate in favor of his and Belle's son, Ben, who announces a program to invite four children from the Isle of the Lost (dubbed as "Villains' Kids" or "VKs") to live in Auradon, away from the influence of their villainous parents: Carlos, son of Cruella de Vil; Jay, son of Jafar; Evie, daughter of the Evil Queen; and their gang's leader Mal, daughter of Maleficent.
 Maleficent orders them to steal the Fairy Godmother's magic wand and deactivate the barrier, so Maleficent can conquer Auradon.
 The four VKs find themselves fitting in and enjoying a normal childhood, and Mal begins a relationship with Ben, supplanting Audrey, daughter of Princess Aurora and Prince Phillip.
 When the barrier is inadvertently dispelled, Maleficent attacks Ben's coronation and transforms into a dragon.
 With Ben encouraging her to make her own choice, Mal decides to be good.
 She and her friends rebuke Maleficent, turning her into a small lizard, from which state she can recover if she fills her heart with love.
 The people of Auradon celebrate.